newrelic/csec-go-agent/README.md

 # Installation
 #### Compatibility and Requirements
 For the latest version of the agent, Go 1.17+ is required.
-Linux, MacOS, and Windows are supported.
+Linux, MacOS, and Windows are supported

 #### Installing and using the Go agent